LaputanMachines/beautiful-nanaimo/_posts/2024-06-13-ypn-future-of-transit-in-nanaimo.md

 ---
 layout: page
 title: "The Young Professionals Of Nanaimo Presents: Future Of Transit In Nanaimo"
-description: "Lainy Stevenson (RDN) and Michael Elliot (City of Nanaimo, ISL) will present on the Transit Redevelopment Strategy in the Regional District of Nanaimo as well as the planned transit improvements for downtown."
+description: "Lainy Stevenson (RDN) and Michael Elliott (City of Nanaimo, ISL) will present on the Transit Redevelopment Strategy in the Regional District of Nanaimo as well as the planned transit improvements for downtown."
 permalink: /events/2024/06/13/ypn-future-of-transit-in-nanaimo
 event_datetime: "2024-06-13 6:00pm-9:00pm"
 event_location: "Longwood Brewpub – Upstairs Room"